baicie/baicie/README.md

 ### Hi there 👋

 - 🐰 Is a rookie js developer
-- 🔭 Currently learning rust and java and vue3
+- 🔭 Currently learning vue3
 - 🤪 Like listening to music and watching movies

 <div align="center">